slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
+> *"Only the weak are cruel.
+Gentleness can only be expected from the strong."
+-- Leo Buscaglia*
+> *"If winning becomes too important in a game, change the rules to make it more fun.
+Changing rules can become the new game."
+-- Kevin Kelly*
+> *"We prefer to see winners as naturally talented rather then hard working.
+Because if it were reversed, what would that inply to us?"
+-- Naval Ravikant*

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
 - giving yourself permission to lose, automatically guarantees a loss.
 - i'm losing and i lost are too diffrent things.
-- we prefer to see winners as naturally talented rather then hard working. beacuse if it were reversed, what would that inply to us. -- Naval Ravikant*
-> *"If winning becomes too important in a game, change the rules to make it more fun.
-Changing rules can become the new game."
--- Kevin Kelly*
 - sportification of our culture. resistance doesn't imply competition.
-> *"Only the weak are cruel.
-Gentleness can only be expected from the strong."
--- Leo Buscaglia*
 -->

 > *"Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat."